flightpathdata/flightpathdata/index.md

 # Quick links
 💡 Preboarding For Success

 ✨ FlightPath Features

-### Get Started
+### Get Started!

 When you open a FlightPath a default project is automatically created.
-As in every project, FlightPath generates a set of simple examples that show you how to write CsvPath Language and deploy to the CsvPath Framework.
-FlightPath also has in-context help for every feature and a documentation window that helps guide your use of CsvPath Framework capabilities.
+FlightPath generates a set of simple examples in every project to help you get going.

+The examples show you how to write CsvPath Language and deploy it to the CsvPath Framework.
+FlightPath also has in-context help for every feature and a documentation window that guides your use of CsvPath Framework capabilities.